Frequently-Asked Questions

 Both prodisc C and prodisc L have been been shown to be safe and effective in long-term clinic studies in the United States, and in other countries.
 Furthermore, they have been shown to decrease the likelihood of adjacent spinal segment operations, compared to the surgical alternative of a fusion.

-prodisc is the most studied total disc replacement in the world, with over 400 published studies detailing the experiences with over 13,000 patients.
-These studies have illustrated the safety, effectiveness, long-term results, bio-mechanical analyses, and cost-effectiveness of the prodisc total disc replacement.
+prodisc is the most studied total disc replacement in the world, with over 540 published papers and over 250,000 implantations since 1990.
+Papers on prodisc have illustrated the safety, effectiveness, long-term results, bio-mechanical analyses, and cost-effectiveness of the prodisc total disc replacement device.

 There are many surgeons that are trained and currently using prodisc Total Disc Replacement devices.
 To find a surgeon close to you, please use our “Find a Surgeon” surgeon locator.